nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    *Figure 5: List of projects shows up*

 Format: `listprojects`
-- Lists all projects if there are projects in the catalogue
+- Lists all projects without filter

-Example: `listprojects` lists all projects in the catalogue to the user.
+- If the scope is `PERSON_LIST` when the command is executed, the scope will be changed to `PROJECT_LIST`

 ### 2.1.5 List all persons in the catalogue `listpersons`

-List all persons currently in the catalogue.
+Lists all persons currently in the catalogue.

 Valid scopes: `PROJECT_LIST`, `PERSON_LIST`, `PERSON`.